xtvu2207/find_keyword_xtvu/README.md

+## What's New in Version 5.5.9
+- **Bug Fix with `poppler_path`**: Resolves the "Unable to get page count.
+Is poppler installed and in PATH?" error by allowing you to specify the Poppler installation path.
 ## What's New in Version 5.5.8
 - **New argument `use_tesseract`**: Option to use Tesseract OCR for extracting text from images within documents.
 If `False`, only the text is processed without OCR.
 ## What's New in Version 5.5.7